jukalope/fibonacci/README.txt

 I went through methods BAD, GOOD, BETTER, BEST, comparing time results for efficiency.

 BAD
- - recursive solutions; their complexity and risk is not worth the efficiency, which isn't that great anyhow.
+ - any recursive solution; their complexity, risk, and inefficiency are not worth any coding elegance.

 GOOD
  - fib_closed()